pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Breakglass.md

 ## ApiKey

-In the setup used when creating a new local PAM users a standard ApiKey is also created for this PAM user.
+In the setup used when creating a new local PAM users a dedicated standard ApiKey is also created for this PAM user.
 This ApiKey is used when the `PAM User` connector is requesting a password update for a local PAM user.

 ### ApiKey - Password Composition Policy

-The PCP used for the of ApiKey used here is dynamic and will update when the age reaches 1 day.
+The PCP used for the of ApiKey used here is dynamic and uses a password age enforcement of 1 day.
 A different schedule can be used.

 ![PCP - ApiKey Dynamic](/docs/images/PCP-ApiKey-dynamic.png)

 ### ApiKey - TargetApplication

-It is important to differentiate a standard ApiKey with the dynamic ApiKey used here.
-A new target application `ApiKey-dynamic` is created using the PCP with higher length for passwords and with an age limit enforcement.
+It is important to differentiate a (static) standard ApiKey with the dynamic ApiKey used here.
+A new target application `ApiKey-dynamic` is created using the PCP having higher length for passwords and with an age limit enforcement.

 ![TargetApplication - ApiKey Dynamic](/docs/images/BG-TargetApplication-ApiKey.png)